Tested: X570 Motherboards Can Overjuice Ryzen, But Rarely Do

 The original Taichi reviewer BIOS offers similar all-core boost speeds of around 4.125 GHz at stock settings with the H115i cooler, compared to the Godlike's 4.05 GHz.
 With the air cooler, clocks are mostly similar for the Taichi between its stock and PBO Recommended settings, while using the liquid cooler exposes more headroom for a slightly higher clock.

-The impact to thermals is immediately obvious, with the PBO Recommended settings producing far more heat (up to 92C) during the test with the stock cooler than the stock settings, and the 'PBO enabled' preset generating less heat on the ASRock board.
-It's noteworthy that the test with stock settings peaks in the 87C range during this test, but we'll outline lower temperatures with the Taichi motherboard in a series of tests with the latest available firmware that brings power reporting more in line with reality.
+The impact to thermals is immediately obvious, with the PBO Recommended configuration producing far more heat (up to 92C) during the test with the stock cooler than the processors' stock settings.
+The 'PBO enabled' preset actually generates less heat on the ASRock board.
+It's noteworthy that the test with stock settings peaks in the 87C range during this test, but we'll outline lower temperatures with the Taichi motherboard in a series of tests with the latest available firmware.

-Despite the higher heat and voltages from the PBO Recommended settings, the Taichi motherboard delivers less performance during the Cinebench run at stock settings when we use the stock cooler.
+Despite the higher heat and voltages from the PBO Recommended settings, the Taichi motherboard delivers less performance during the Cinebench run at stock settings.
 Now, PBO performance does vary based on the thermal headroom available to the chip, but it runs counter to our expectations to receive lower performance with overclocked settings.

-We plotted the respective stock values, with the reviewer BIOSes, for both the MSI X570 Godlike and the ASRock X570 in this series of charts.
+In this series of charts, we plotted the respective stock measurements with the reviewer BIOSes for both the MSI X570 Godlike and the ASRock X570.
 While each vendor obviously tunes its respective motherboard using many parameters, it's clear that the Taichi enjoys a performance benefit due to the misreported power telemetry.
 As a result, voltages, clocks, thermals and performance are all higher for the Taichi motherboard.
-Whether this is the result of an honest mistake or just overzealous tuning for the sake of a performance edge is debatable, but the misreporting appears to have been corrected on later BIOS revisions, as we'll see below.
+Whether this is the result of an honest mistake or just overzealous tuning for the sake of a performance edge is debatable, but the misreporting appears to have been corrected in later BIOS revisions, as we'll see below.

 Here's a series of charts for the Taichi with the latest firmware available on its public site.
 Again, we used both the stock cooler and an H115i AIO for the two configurations.